2408-capstone-team5/harrier-site/src/assets/content/design.md

 # Design

+> #### Overview
+>
-The design of a 3rd-party supported DIY option for leveraging cache in GHA workflows involved two major pieces of work:
+> The design of a 3rd-party supported DIY option for leveraging cache in GHA workflows involved two major pieces of work:
+>

-- Provision and configure an alternative GHA runner infrastructure with a built-in persistent cache store
+> - **Provision and configure an alternative GHA runner infrastructure with a built-in persistent cache store**
-- Minimize the time and knowledge investment required by the user to deploy and integrate the solution into existing GHA workflows
+> - Minimize the time and knowledge investment required by the user to deploy and integrate the solution into existing GHA workflows

-For development purposes, the design focused on Node.js project workflows.
+>   For development purposes, the design focused on Node.js project workflows.

-- Node is the most common language on GH, making it the biggest ROI for the first pilot
+> - Node is the most common language on GH, making it the biggest ROI for the first pilot
-- The language we are most familiar with \- quick prototyping and testing of concepts
+> - The language we are most familiar with \- quick prototyping and testing of concepts

 ## Alternative Runner Infrastructure